A healthier semi-classical dynamics: Regime of validity of the standard semi-classical equations

-For the semi-classical equations of motion with Hamiltonian back-reaction, the Lindblad operators are given by $L_\alpha = \{Z_\alpha,H_I\}$, and so one can show from \eqref{eq: semiclassregime} that the allowed quantum states will be approximate eigenstates of $\{Z_i,H_I\}$.
-In the Newtonian limit of gravity, the interaction is dominated by the mass density $\frac{\partial H_I}{\partial \Phi} =\hat{m}(x)$ and we see that the standard semi-classical equations are valid only when the quantum state is in an approximate eigenstate of the mass density operator, which excludes macroscopic superpositions, as well as states which are spatially entangled: essentially the quantum state of matter must be approximately classical \cite{Ford:1982wu, Kuo:1993if, Hu:2000ns}.
+In the limiting case that the state $|\phi\rangle$ is an eigenstate of the operators $\{z_i,H\}$, the variance vanishes, and thus the standard semi-classical dynamics are valid approximation for all times provided the diffusion $\sigma \sigma^T$ is sufficiently small.
+In the Newtonian limit of gravity, the interaction is dominated by the mass density $\frac{\partial H}{\partial \Phi} =\hat{m}(x)$ and we see that the standard semi-classical equations are exactly valid only when the quantum state is in an approximate eigenstate of the mass density operator, which excludes macroscopic superpositions, as well as states which are spatially entangled: essentially the quantum state of matter must be approximately classical \cite{Ford:1982wu, Kuo:1993if, Hu:2000ns}.

+However, while the above analysis implies that there can exist certain states and timescales over which the standard semi-classical approach is a reasonable approximation to a consistent semi-classical dynamics, it must be emphasised that in practice the regime of validity may be very limited.
+The healed equations of \eqref{eq: healedSemiclass} and \eqref{eq: healedSemiQuant} thus provide a semi-classical dynamics that extends the regime of validity of the standard semi-classical dynamics to arbitrary states and timescales.